MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-type-accuracy.md

 ---
 author: Mamaylya
-description: Learn about different anchor types and their effect on hologram precision in Dynamics 365 Guides. ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online ms.topic: article
+description: Learn about different anchor types and placement, and their effect on hologram precision in Dynamics 365 Guides. ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online ms.topic: article
-title: Anchor types and their effect on hologram precision in Dynamics 365 Guides ms.reviewer: v-brycho
+title: Anchor types and placement, and their effect on hologram precision in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Anchor types and their effect on hologram precision in Dynamics 365 Guides
+# Anchor types and placement, and their effect on hologram precision in Dynamics 365 Guides

-Since holograms are located relative to a virtual reference frame placed when an author or operator is scanning a QR/circular code anchor or positioning a holographic anchor in Microsoft Dynamics 365 Guides, they can inherit position (right to left, or up and down) errors and amplify orientation (rotation) errors introduced when positioning or scanning.
+Since holograms are located relative to a virtual reference frame which is placed when an author or operator scans a QR/circular code anchor or positions a holographic anchor in Microsoft Dynamics 365 Guides, they can inherit position errors and amplify orientation (rotation) errors introduced when positioning or scanning.
 The consistency of the virtual reference frame placement is key to keeping holograms consistently aligned to the same real-world objects across multiple alignments by different users on different devices.
 Any inconsistency greatly impacts the position of the holograms.

 A small position error will cause a consistent offset for all the holograms in a guide.
 A small orientation error is even worse; the hologram offset increases as the user moves away from the anchor (known as the “lever-arm effect”).